Bklieger/ScribeWizard/README.md

 ### Limitations

 Groqnotes may generate inaccurate information or placeholder content.
-It should be used to generate books for entertainment purposes only.
+It should be used to generate notes for entertainment purposes only.

 ## Contributing